dartavion/iteration7client/README.md

 That's it.
 Check your code in and read the "Pushing to github.io" section you are ready to publish to test.

-### Pushing to github.io

-- run tests first
-- Build application - grunt build
-- Commit and push to github if tests are passing
-- Push to github.io - grunt gh-pages

-- To see changes visit - http://digitalscientists.github.io/AMC-client/

 Additional Info: